 For year two, Women in View has partnered with Women in Film and Television- Atlantic and Telefilm Canada to turn the spotlight on five women directors from the Atlantic region.

 “We have so many talented women in Atlantic Canada working outside the mainstream.
 It’s exciting to see our directors given the chance to step up and show the rest of Canada what they have to offer,” says Kimberlee McTaggart, WIFT-AT chair.

 On August 11, 2018, at the Women in Animation Vancouver Summit, Women in View and Women in Animation Vancouver announced BC’s Five in Focus: Animation.
 The five selected for the program will represent the key creative positions in animation: screenwriter, director, producer, art director and animation director – positions in which women are underrepresented.
-Over the course of a year, the participants will develop and produce an animated short film which will premiere at Spark 2019.
+Over the course of a year, the participants developed and produced an animated short film which will premiere at Spark 2019.
 For more information: BC’s FIVE IN FOCUS: ANIMATION PRESS RELEASE

 In November 2018, CFC Features adapted Five in Focus to select its next project.
 Nominations were gathered from culturally and regionally diverse female creators across Canada, aiming to redress how underrepresented female filmmakers are in Canadian cinema, women of colour especially, and to better promote the work of Canadian female directors.
 The new approach was so successful that CFC Features chose two projects for support: BEANS, from co-writer/director Tracey Deer, which explores a twelve year-old Mohawk girl’s experience of the Oka Crisis in 1990; and SUMMER WITH HOPE, from writer/director Sadaf Foroughi, which traces an alliance between two adolescent swimmers in their small Iranian town.